openmc-dev/openmc/docs/source/usersguide/input.rst

       This score can be used with either an ``analog`` or ``tracklength`` estimator.

+      .. note:: This is an experimental score type and has not been fully qualified.

     :ndpp-chi-p:
       The fission neutron energy spectra of only prompt neutrons.
 This score can be used with either an ``analog`` or ``tracklength`` estimator.

+      .. note:: This is an experimental score type and has not been fully qualified.

     :ndpp-chi-d:
       The fission neutron energy spectra of only delayed neutrons.
 This score can be used with either an ``analog`` or ``tracklength`` estimator.

+      .. note:: This is an experimental score type and has not been fully qualified.

     :current:
       Partial currents on the boundaries of each cell in a mesh.
 This score